RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 ## Adding transition animation

-Ribir is a moden GUI library.
+Ribir is a modern GUI library.
 Let's add some animation to demonstrate that.
 We add a task show animation when it is mounted.

 ```rust
 impl TodoMVP {